 Indigenous peoples and local communities have governed, managed and conserved land and marine territories for millennia.
 Societies based on hunting – gathering, agriculture, fishing, pastoralism, crafts and other ecosystem-based economies and cultures have husbanded, used and taken care of nature in every region of the earth.
 While such practices are as old as human history itself, and while the relevant peoples and communities have always valued their territories, it is only very recently that the ‘modern’ conservation movement has recognised their enormous contribution to the protection and maintenance of biodiversity (and associated cultural diversity).
 Even newer is the realisation that such territories and areas need recognition and support if they are to survive the various forces that are threatening and eroding them.
 And finally, it is only just emerging that these sites could be powerful arenas of working out strategies and frameworks for a sustainable and equitable future for the planet as a whole.

-• the people or communities are the predominant decision-makers, with or without participation of other factors;
+- the people or communities are the predominant decision-makers, with or without participation of other actors;

 Why are ICCAs important for biodiversity and people?